mikhailmints/qunity/README.md

 # Getting Started Guide

 You should have Docker installed.
 Download the and unzip the provided `qunity.zip`.
-Then, in the `qunity` directory, run the following commands:
+Then, go to the `qunity` directory (if there were two nested `qunity` directories created when you unzipped, make sure you are in the inner one).
+Run the following commands:
 ```bash
 docker compose build
 docker run -it -v ./qasm_out:/qunity/qasm_out -v ./diagrams:/qunity/diagrams qunity:latest